 The newest eco-friendly PHEVs on the market will average between 20 to 30 zero-emission electric miles on a fully-charged EV battery.
 In most plug-in electric cars the EV battery will be below 15 kWh in capacity.

 The Range Rover Sport plug-in electric SUV has a 13.1 kWh EV battery with a WLTP zero-emission electric range of 25 miles.
 Depending on driving style, weather condition and the services used in the e-SUV, expect a real world range closer to 20 miles.
 However, that would be more than sufficient for most daily commutes using the EV battery i.e. driving emission-free and also saving money (the running cost per mile of an EV is far lower than a petrol or diesel car).
-Depending on the cost of electricity, the cost per mile for driving on electric can be as low as 3 pence per mile.
 Bottom-line driving on electric miles is both cost efficient and eco-friendly!